Peeragogy/Peeragogy.github.io/introduction.md

 projects that drew us here.
 The best way to learn about peeragogy is to get involved in putting peeragogy into action.
 Towards that end, coauthors and fans of the _Handbook_ have an active Google+ community, conveniently called "Peeragogy in Action".
-We've maintained a regular schedule of weekly meetings that you're welcome to jump into.
+We maintain a regular schedule of weekly meetings that you're welcome to jump into.
 The _Handbook_ includes a short syllabus, also called "Peeragogy in Action", that you can work through with your own group.